esa/nanosat-mo-framework/sdk/README.md

 The release packages contain binaries of the tools, most relevant examples, mission simulator GUI, and documentation.

 ## Building a release package

 Instructions:
 1. Update the MO ICDs if there were changes in the NMF MO XML files
 2. Invoke `mvn clean install` target on the main POM file
-3. The packaged binaries can be found under `sdk-package/target`
+3. The packaged SDK can be found under `sdk-package/target`

 Tips:
 - Full build takes some time.